nguyenanhung/slim-3-skeleton/README.md

 # Slim Framework 3 Skeleton Application

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer, Slim-PDO is Database Handle.
+This application uses the latest Slim 3 with the PHP-View template renderer, Slim-PDO is Database Handle, symfony/console is Console Handle.
 It also uses the Monolog logger.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.